work-ed-cyber/Intro-to-Pen-Testing/README.md

 Penetration testing, affectionately termed "pen testing," mirrors the actions of hackers.
 However, there's a catch – these tests are authorized and ethical.
 Their primary objective?
 To uncover vulnerabilities in systems, networks, or applications before malevolent hackers can.

 <h2>Why is Penetration Testing Important?</h2>
 Imagine your home.
 Now, to ensure thieves can't get in, ask a security expert to try breaking into your house.
 If they succeed, they'll tell you the weak points so you can strengthen them.
-Similarly, in the digital world, we employ ethical or "white hat hackers" to do the same for our systems.
+Similarly, in the digital world, we employ ethical or "White Hat Hackers" to do the same for our systems.